Should I volunteer at an orphanage?VOLUNTEERING & TRAVEL ADVICE / 05 January 2015

 As with all forms of foreign aid or assistance, it is vitally important that the impacts of support are carefully assessed and evaluated to ensure any negative impacts can be mitigated as far as possible.

 We believe the most important overall consideration is whether the children benefit more from having volunteers support for a period of time, than not having them there at all?
-Having worked with a number of orphanages around the world, we would say that in our experience volunteers make a huge difference to the lives of the children, if managed effectively.
+Having worked with a number of orphanages around the world, we would say that in our experience volunteers make a positive difference to the lives of the children, if managed effectively.
 This includes:

 - Resources and time: volunteers provide additional support to caregivers and allow children to receive one-to-one attention that the normal staff quota would not otherwise allow.
 Local staff are often overstretched and volunteers help with the general workload and day to day running of the orphanages with tasks such as maintenance, cleaning and laundry enabling there to be more time and opportunity for the local staff to spend directly with the children